Russia's Putin hosts expanded BRICS summit – DW – 10/22/2024

 Kyiv said Guterres had declined its invitation to a peace summit in Switzerland, but accepted an invitation to Kazan by "war criminal" Putin.

-However, deputy UN spokesman Farham Haq told reporters on Monday that Guterres' future travel plans were not yet set.
+However, deputy UN spokesman Farhan Haq told reporters on Monday that Guterres' future travel plans were not yet set.

 rc/wmr (AFP, AP, dpa, Reuters)